Are you an animal lover?

 There’s the damage to furniture, fixtures and fittings – from scratching, biting or ‘accidents’, the smell permeating carpets, the additional wear and tear, and the possible inconvenience to neighbours of noise, poo, or other undesirable pet behaviour.

-But the fact is that Great Britain is traditionally a nation of animal lovers, with an estimated 27 million pets, and dogs and cats topping the list as the most popular pet choices.
+But the fact is that the UK is traditionally a country of animal lovers, with an estimated 27 million pets, and dogs and cats topping the list as the most popular pet choices.

 And with people renting for longer – even for life – demand for tenancies which allow pets is understandably on the rise.

 Whether or not Labour’s plans are a vote-winning ploy, and whether or not they ever come to pass, should you be thinking about broadening your market appeal by accepting four-or-more-legged friends in your properties?